 Maryna Z.

-Maryna Z. over 5 years ago WeDoWebApps
+Maryna Z. almost 6 years ago WeDoWebApps

 Hi there!
 Well, there isn't an exact answer to that question.
 In the article, we've tried to show when it's reasonable to use React Native and when it's not.
 The bottom line is: if you need a technology that'll allow you to launch a mobile app fast and cover iOS and Android platforms, then RN is a good choice.